 Doctor of Psychology (PsyD) Program (excluding PsyD, Clinical Specialization)

-If you seek admission to the Doctor of Psychology program, you must hold a Master's degree from a regionally accredited institution of higher education with a graduate level cumulative GPA of at least 3.0 on a 4.0 scale, or an earned Doctoral degree from a regionally accredited institution.
+If you seek admission to the Doctor of Psychology program, you must hold a Master's degree from a regionally accredited institution with a graduate level cumulative GPA of at least 3.0 or higher, or an earned Doctoral degree from a regionally accredited institution.